-You might feel awkward telling your friends that a loved one has Parkinson’s, or be worried that they won’t understand.
+You might feel awkward telling your friends that a relative has Parkinson’s, or be worried that they won’t understand.
 Maybe you can’t or don’t want to go out as much as before.

 Sharing your problems with friends can help you feel better.
 It may be that not everyone will understand what you’re going through, but some will.

-If you want to help people at your school understand more about Parkinson’s, you could ask a teacher to bring up the subject in a Personal, Social, Health and Economic (PSHE) class.
+If you want to help people at your school understand more about Parkinson’s, you could ask a teacher to bring up the subject in a class at school.